Tools For Business

 San Diego Regional Economic Development Council convened a broad coalition to develop reference guides to help local businesses reopen.
 These guides have been tested in focus groups, and align with local, state and national guidance.
 Download here.

-Supervisor Nathan Fletcher and the San Diego and Imperial Small Business Development Center (SBDC) Network, with funding by the US Small Business Administration (SBA) and the California Governor’s Office of Business and Economic Development (Go-Biz), have partnered to prepare small business owners to navigate required for reopening during the COVID-19 pandemic.
-The SBDC and Supervisor Fletcher are unveiling a new website to provide free live and on-demand webinars to help small businesses prepare for reopening.
+The San Diego and Imperial Small Business Development Center (SBDC) Network, with funding by the US Small Business Administration (SBA) and the California Governor’s Office of Business and Economic Development (Go-Biz), have partnered to prepare small business owners to navigate required for reopening during the COVID-19 pandemic.
+The SBDC website provides free live and on-demand webinars to help small businesses prepare for reopening.
 The site also includes training, county resources, templates, and counseling.

 Additional SBA Coronavirus Relief Options